-The Brook + Wilde Lux mattress is a luxurious hybrid with eight layers – including 2,500 pocket springs and various foams and memory foams – designed to deliver the perfect night's sleep.
-Like all of this premium British brand's mattresses, you can pick your firmness: Soft, Medium, Firm or (newly) Extra Firm.
+The Brook + Wilde Elite mattress is a luxurious hybrid with eight layers – including 2,500 pocket springs and various foams and memory foams – designed to deliver the perfect night's sleep.
+Like all of this premium British brand's mattresses, you can pick your firmness: Soft, Medium or Firm; when we reviewed, there was an Extra Firm option, but this is no longer available.
 We tested out the Brook + Wilde Elite mattress in Firm to see how it performed compared to the rest of the entries in our best mattress ranking.

-The Elite is currently one of three mattresses from Brook + Wilde, and sits in the middle of its range, between the popular Brook + Wilde Lux mattress (with five layers) and the new Ultima (10 layers).
-Price-wise, we're at the upper end of the market here, but don't be put off: a Brook + Wilde mattress deal can help take the price down and this company runs some of the best cheap mattress deals we've seen this year (right now, pop in the code T40 at the checkout and you'll knock 40% off the price, for starters).
-Read on for our full Brook + Wilde Lux mattress review.
+The Elite is currently one of three mattresses from Brook + Wilde, and sits in the middle of its range, between the popular Brook + Wilde Lux mattress (with five layers) and the new Brook + Wilde Ultima (10 layers).
+Price-wise, we're at the upper end of the market here, but don't be put off: a Brook + Wilde mattress deal can help take the price down and this company runs some of the best cheap mattress deals we've seen this year (right now, pop in the code T340 at the checkout and you'll knock 40% off the price, for starters).
+Read on for our full Brook + Wilde Elite mattress review.

 Brook + Wilde Elite mattress review: Design and comfort

 Material: Foam and springs

 Trial: 100 nights